Partial Semigroupoid Actions on Sets: Introduction

 \section{Introduction}

 Partial group actions on sets were introduced by R. Exel in \cite{exel1998}, where he characterizes a class of $C^\ast$-algebras as crossed products by partial actions.
-Examples of partial group action on sets can be easily obtained from a restriction of a (global) group action to a subset of a given set.
-In \cite[Teorema 4.23]{abadie1999}, F. Abadie proved that any partial group action on a set can indeed be viewed as a restriction of a (unique) global one.
+Examples of partial group action on sets can be easily obtained from a restriction of a global group action to a subset of a given set.
+In \cite[Teorema 4.23]{abadie1999}, F. Abadie proved that any partial group action on a set can indeed be viewed as a restriction of a unique up to isomorphism global one.
 This global action was later called \emph{universal globalization}, due to its universal property.
-In \cite[Theorem 3.4]{kellendonk2004}, J. Kellendonk and M. Lawson proved that the universal globalizations are initial objects in a determined category.
-Partial actions and the globalization problem were investigated in many other cases, such as partial actions of monoids (\cite{hollings2007} and \cite{schroder2004}), semigroups \cite{kudryavtseva2023}, ordered groupoids (\cite{gilbert2005} and \cite{lautenschlaeger2024}), groupoids \cite{bagio2012partial}, inverse categories \cite{alves2024}, categories \cite{nystedt2018}, and inverse semigroupoids \cite{demeneghi}.
-Another contexts of partial actions also can be found in the surveys \cite{batista2017}, \cite{dokuchaev2011} and \cite{dokuchaev2019recent}, and in Exel's book \cite{exel2017book}.
+In \cite[Theorem 3.4]{kellendonk2004}, J. Kellendonk and M. Lawson proved that universal globalizations are initial objects in a certain category.
+Partial actions and the globalization problem have been investigated in many other cases, such as partial actions of monoids (\cite{hollings2007}, \cite{kudryavtseva2015} and \cite{schroder2004}), semigroups \cite{kudryavtseva2023}, restriction semigroups \cite{gould2009}, ordered groupoids (\cite{gilbert2005} and \cite{lautenschlaeger2024}), groupoids \cite{bagio2012partial}, inverse categories \cite{alves2024}, categories \cite{nystedt2018}, and inverse semigroupoids \cite{demeneghi}.
+The reader can also find more information on partial actions in the surveys \cite{batista2017}, \cite{dokuchaev2011} and \cite{dokuchaev2019recent}, and in Exel's book \cite{exel2017book}.

 On the other hand, J. Cuntz and W. Krieger introduced a class of $C^\ast$-algebras generated by partial isometries under relations defined by a 0-1 matrix, as seen in \cite{cuntz1980}.
 These algebras were initially studied for edge matrices of directed graphs and were generalized by A. Kumjian and D. Pask to higher-rank graphs in \cite{pask2000}.
 In the latter, it was shown that a higher-rank graph $C^\ast$-algebra is isomorphic to the $C^\ast$-algebra associated to the graph's path category.
 Due to this algebraic-structure construction and the fact that a 0-1 matrix cannot always be converted made into the edge matrix of a graph, Exel introduced in \cite{exel2011} a novel algebraic concept: semigroupoids and their associated $C^\ast$-algebras.